aether-ai/grimoire/docs/index.md

 **Grimoire is like a web site builder for data analysis.**

 You can mix and match individual components to create your own workflow or use predefined templates.
-Developers can also create thier own custom components using [python](#).

 ## Example Workflows
-Data Visualization - show example of a data viz workflow
+Data Visualization

-Train your own model - show example of training your own model
+Train your own Model

-Use pre-trained model - Show example of using a pretrained model for a task
+Create your own Workflow